batfiowoof/PhoneFactory/README.md

 # PhoneFactory

-Project for Software Technologies 2 at "Paisii Hilendarski" University of Plovdiv
+Homework project for Software Technologies 2 at "Paisii Hilendarski" University of Plovdiv